 1. A person clicks on a story on Facebook

 If someone shares a story on Facebook with content from your app, people can click on the story to view the content in your app.
-The URL shared to Facebook contains App Link metadata or be a Facebook-hosted URL.
+The URL shared to Facebook contains App Link metadata.

 2. Facebook app looks up the URL to see if it supports App Links

 Once someone clicks on a story, the Facebook App does a lookup to see if the content supports App Links. if it does, the Facebook App takes people to your content, either in a web view or by launching your app and linking to the content, depending on the following criteria: